Alexandra Anghel

-Alexandra Nicoleta Anghel (born 28 June 1997) is a Romanian freestyle wrestler.
+Alexandra Anghel (born 28 June 1997) is a Romanian freestyle wrestler.
 She won one of the bronze medals in the 72 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
-She is a four-time medalist, including gold, in her event at the European Wrestling Championships.
+She is a five-time medalist, including gold, in her event at the European Wrestling Championships.

 Career

 Anghel won one of the bronze medals in the 72 kg event at the 2018 European Wrestling Championships held in Kaspiysk, Russia.
 In 2019, she lost the bronze medal match in the 72 kg event at the European Wrestling Championships held in Bucharest, Romania.
 In the same year, Anghel also competed in the 72 kg event at the 2019 World Wrestling Championships where she lost her first match against Natalia Vorobieva.
 In the repechage she was eliminated from the competition by Masako Furuichi of Japan.

 In February 2022, Anghel won one of the bronze medals in the 72 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 In April 2022, she lost her bronze medal match in the 72 kg event at the European Wrestling Championships held in Budapest, Hungary.
 A few months later, she won the bronze medal in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 Anghel won one of the bronze medals in the 72 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia, behind American gold medal winner Amit Elor and Kazakh silver medal winner Zhamila Bakbergenova.

 Anghel won the gold medal in the 72 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
 She defeated Buse Tosun of Turkey in her gold medal match.
 Anghel also competed in the 68 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia where she was eliminated in her first match.

 Anghel won the silver medal in the 72 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 In the final, she lost against Nesrin Baş of Turkey.
 Anghel competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her second match and she did not qualify for the Olympics.
 Anghel also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.
 She lost her Olympic wrestle-off match against Linda Morais of Canada.